Appeals Court Throws Out Democrats' Emoluments Lawsuit Against Trump

-A federal appeals court on Friday morning tossed a lawsuit brought by congressional Democrats alleging that President Donald Trump violated the Constitution’s emoluments clause.
+A federal appeals court on Friday morning tossed a lawsuit brought by congressional Democrats alleging that President Donald Trump violated the Constitution’s emoluments clause by using the White House to profit from the presidency.

 The D.C.
 Circuit Court of Appeals wrote in a 12-page decision that Democrat lawmakers behind the suit lack the standing required to sue.

 “The Members can, and likely will, continue to use their weighty voices to make their case to the American people, their colleagues in the Congress and the President himself, all of whom are free to engage that argument as they see fit,” the decision reads.
-“But we will not—indeed we cannot—participate in this debate.”
+“But we will not—indeed we cannot—participate in this debate.
+The Constitution permits the Judiciary to speak only in the context of an Article III case or controversy and this lawsuit presents neither.”

+The clause prohibits federal officials from receiving payments from foreign governments without Congressional approval.
+President Trump relinquished control over the Trump Organization, which includes his portfolio of hotels and golf clubs, to his children Donald Jr. and Eric Trump.
+The president still has ownership over the group of nearly 500 business entities.

+“I’ll be reading it on the helicopter, but it was a total win,” the president told reporters of the decision on the White House lawn.

 .